What is SCaN?

 SCaN is free and has six modules, delivered by qualified trainers:

 - SCaN for all staff: Covers vigilance, suspicious activity and reporting.
-Available online through the ACT Awareness e-learning or a 30-minute briefing for all of your staff.
+Available online through a new SCaN For All film with options for a 30 or 60 minute session that organisations venues and events can run themselves using our supplied facilitator notes.
+The ACT Awareness e-learning and 30-minute briefing for all of your staff remain available.

-- SCaN for CCTV operators: A three-hour course for CCTV operators.
-It covers identifying suspicious activity, awareness of observational and judgemental errors and working with police.
+- SCaN for CCTV operators: A three-hour course for live monitored control room operators.
+It covers identifying suspicious activity, awareness of observational and judgmental errors and working with police.

 - SCaN for security managers: A mentoring programme for security managers.
 It empowers them to create a difficult environment for individuals or groups seeking to cause harm to your organisation.

-- SCaN for decision-makers: A 30-minute briefing for senior executives.
+- SCaN for decision-makers: A short briefing for senior executives.

 Sign up for SCaN